aisouard/aisouard.github.io/_posts/2016-5-24-streaming-webm-video-over-html5-with-media-source.md

 title: "Streaming a video with Media Source Extensions"
 excerpt: "Embedding a video inside a web page has been simple since the release of the HTML5 specification.
 This article will show you how to inject a partial video inside the player."
 header:
-  image: assets/images/posts/webm-streaming/webm-streaming-header.jpg
+  image: /assets/images/posts/webm-streaming/webm-streaming-header.jpg
-  teaser: assets/images/posts/webm-streaming/webm-streaming-header.jpg
+  teaser: /assets/images/posts/webm-streaming/webm-streaming-header.jpg
-  overlay_image: assets/images/posts/webm-streaming/webm-streaming-header.jpg
+  overlay_image: /assets/images/posts/webm-streaming/webm-streaming-header.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
 date: 2016-05-24
 comments: true
 ---